Admissions Policy

 Early Access for Kindergarten

-• A prospective kindergarten student must be 5 years old before October 1st of the enrolling year.
-If the student will not meet that age requirement, but you feel the student is ready for early admission, please see information regarding early admission for kindergarten (a paid screening/testing process that must be completed early in February before the year of enrollment) here: https://cilaschool.org/enrollment/early-access-for-kindergarten/
+• A prospective kindergarten student must be 5 years old by October 1st of the enrolling year.
+If the student will not meet that age requirement, but you feel the student is ready for early admission, and your student will be 4 by October 1st of the enrolling year, please see information regarding early admission for kindergarten (a paid screening/testing process that must be completed early in February before the year of enrollment) here: https://cilaschool.org/enrollment/early-access-for-kindergarten/

 • If you are interested in enrolling, please fill out the application by clicking the big Apply Now buttons on this page!